 Unlike Spider-Man’s big screen comeback in the MCU, Venom is a disappointing cluster fudge next to Spider-Man 3 & The Amazing Spider-Man 2.
 Oh Sony, when will you learn to respect and take Venom seriously?
 Show some dignity man!
-First you made Peter Parker act like John Travolta, now you made a twisted image of Venom kissing Eddie!?
+First you made Peter Parker act like John Travolta, now you made an F’d up image of Venom kissing Eddie!?
 WHAT THE HELL’S WRONG WITH YOU SICKOS!?

 I can’t believe I’m saying this as a lifelong fan of Venom, if you’re a fan of the character, you’re gonna be shell-shocked.
 If you want to watch something else, go out and see Bradley Cooper & Lady Gaga’s remake of A Star Is Born.

 I’ve never been extremely disappointed since “Star Wars: The Last Jedi.”
 Please Sony, learn from your mistakes and treat Venom’s mythology correct in a possible sequel or crossover with Spider-Man.
 This is your last warning!
 Strike 1 was Topher Grace, Strike 2 was that uncomfortable kissing scene.
 If you enter Strike 3, I’m done!
 Please make an all out hard R rated Venom film just like Fox giving us a faithful adaptation of “Deadpool” & “Logan.”